How I Supported a Mum’s Journey Back to Breastfeeding After Weeks of Bottle Feeding

 WHAT STOOD OUT FOR ME

-You really don’t need “perfect” nipples to breastfeed.
+You don't need "perfect" nipples to breastfeed.

 It wasn't about anatomy in the end.

-Once she had the knowledge and reassurance to try again in a different way, she began to feel more confident and hopeful.
+This mum had a full milk supply.
+She was motivated and paying close attention to her baby's cues.
+Once she had the knowledge and reassurance to try again in a different way, she felt more confident and hopeful.
 And with a bit of time and trust, her baby came back to the breast.
-Honestly, I was just super happy for her.

-And when mums ask me if it’s too late, or if it’s worth trying — this is the kind of story I think of.
+When mums ask me if it's too late, or if it's worth trying — this is the kind of story I think of.

 Because you really never know what's possible until you give it a go.